edgelesssys/constellation/docs/docs/workflows/terraform-provider.md

 - a Terraform installation of version `v1.4.4` or above

 ## Quick setup
 The example shows how to set up a Constellation cluster with the default infrastructure and IAM setup.
-The IAM / infrastructure modules can be either consumed through a remote source (recommended) or local files.
+You can either consume the IAM / infrastructure modules through a remote source (recommended) or local files.
 The latter requires downloading the submodules from `terraform-modules.zip` on the [Constellation release page](https://github.com/edgelesssys/constellation/releases/latest) and placing them in the Terraform workspace directory.

 1. Create a directory (workspace) for your Constellation cluster.